Daly Cherry-Evans: Early life

 He began playing rugby league for the Redcliffe Dolphins at 5-years-old.
-At 12 years of age Cherry-Evans moved to Mackay, Queensland with his family and continued to play junior rugby league for the Mackay Brothers.
+At 12 years of age Cherry-Evans moved to Mackay, Queensland with his family and continued to play junior rugby league for Mackay Brothers, Sarina Crocodiles and South's Sharks.
 He attended St Patrick's College during his high school years.
-He also attended Redcliffe State High School and was a part of the reddy boys.
+He also attended Redcliffe State High School in Year 12 and played for the school's rugby league team.
 At the beginning of 2008 Cherry-Evans was invited by Dennis Moore to trial with the Manly-Warringah Sea Eagles and later signed a contract to play for their under-20s National Youth Competition team.

 Playing career

-National Youth Competition (2008-09)
+National Youth Competition (2008–09)

-Cherry-Evans played 46 games for the National Youth Competition team of Manly Warringah Sea Eagles over the 2008 and 2009 season where he scored 246 points in total including 24 tries.
+Cherry-Evans played 46 games for the National Youth Competition team of Manly Sea Eagles over the 2008 and 2009 season where he scored 246 points in total including 24 tries.

 He was named on the interchange bench of the 2009 Toyota Cup season's team of the year.

-Sunshine Coast (2010)
+Queensland Cup (2010)

 At the conclusion of the 2009 Toyota Cup season, Cherry-Evans found himself behind Trent Hodkinson as Manly's first grade halfback after the departure of club captain Matt Orford.
 As a result, Cherry-Evans was sent to play for Manly's Queensland Cup feeder club the Sunshine Coast Sea Eagles.
-After captaining the team for most of the season, Cherry-Evans was named the Queensland Cup Player of the Year, and Rookie of the Year.
-His performances in the side saw him selected to the Queensland Residents team where he was also named team captain.
+His performances in the side saw him selected as the Queensland Residents halfback and captain.
+After captaining the Sunshine Coast Sea Eagles for most of the season, Cherry-Evans was named the Queensland Cup Best and Fairest, Rookie of the Year and runner-up to Player of The Year.